 Tip #4) Value

 The value your organization and online community offers is how you will help to solve the problems and challenges your members face.
-Whether through quality content, connections with experts, webinar series, or networking opportunities, the value of your organization and community will give your members a reason stay engaged.
+Whether through quality content, connections with experts, webinar series, or networking opportunities, the value of your organization and community will give your members a reason to stay engaged.

 Ask yourself: What can I offer to solve my members’ problems?
 What is the information, collaboration, or networking opportunities they need?